Hiring Trends 2018: What’s Ahead for Staffing Firms?

 Workers’ leverage is bringing them somewhat larger paychecks.
 After many years of economic recovery with relatively small hikes in pay, in 2018 the staffing industry and its clients likely will have to accelerate increases in compensation.
 “We’re starting to see salaries increase where they must,” says Beharelle.
 Says Asin: “We forecast modest revenue growth of 3 percent for staffing firms in 2018, and a big chunk of that is increases in bill rates.”

 Industry experience can be an effective draw for talent.
-“We’ll have to be creative, but there are still good workers who need industry experience,” Chavez says.
-Whereas the training of contingent workers was once mainly about learning the tasks of a specific job, it’s now more about learning the industry and its software, she adds.
+Whereas the training of contingent workers was once mainly about learning the tasks of a specific job, it’s now more about learning the industry and its software.
 Many candidates seek that training.